gmBlahaj/Worldbox-Rewind/README.md

 3. Enter the manifest ID.
 4. The version will be downloaded and saved.

-### Bulk Rewind (Bulk Download)

-1. Choose your platform.
-2. Provide a path to a text file containing manifest IDs (one per line).
-3. The tool will download all listed versions sequentially.

 ### Manager.py (Version Manager)

 1. Set your installation path.